RenzMc/GoodParticle/README.md

 # GoodParticle
-Good Particle For Pocketmine Server
+For Pocketmine Server this plugin to make particles with cool shapes like wing demon shapes and others, support pm5